amplafi/amplafi-tools/README.md

 Currently you have downloaded all of the opensource projects, but do not have write access.
 It is nessary at this point to modify your origin and upstream so that they point to the correct projects.
 The big picture is that the origin should point to your fork, and the upstream should point to the amplafi project.

-1. cd into the amplafi-code directory
+1. cd into the farreaches directory
 2. Delete the directory you will be working on
 3. Follow these [instructions](http://help.github.com/fork-a-repo/) to fork the project you will be working on and re-download the new fork.

 ##Setup the Eclipse workspace##
 Now that you have the opensource files it is time to add them to an Eclipse workspace.

-1. Open eclipse and set your working directory to the amplafi-code directory.
+1. Open eclipse and set your working directory to the farreaches directory.
 2. Go to the workbench.
 3. Use the menu **File>Import...**
 4. Open the General folder (with the + sign or arrow) and select **Existing Projects Into Workspace**.
 5. Hit the next button.
 6. On the option **Select root directory** hit the browse button.
-7. Choose the **amplafi-code** directory(and hit okay).
+7. Choose the **farreaches** directory(and hit okay).
 8. A list of projects should appear on the screen, and all of them should be checked.
 9. Now, hit **Finish**.
 10. Now, eclipse will take a moment and refresh and build the projects.
 When it completes you should see no errors (just warnings and tasks).
    * If you see errors, then close eclipse and:
       1. Go to the command window and run this command again.
-<pre> apache-ant-1.8.2/bin/ant opensource-one-time-setup</pre>
+<pre> apache-ant-1.8.4/bin/ant opensource-one-time-setup</pre>

-      2. Open eclipse to the amplafi-code workspace.
+      2. Open eclipse to the farreaches workspace.
       3. Select all of the projects on the left hand side and **press the F5 key** (This will force refresh).
       4. Now use the menu **Projects>clean...**
       5. Choose **clean all projects**.